tannerdolby/tannerdolby.com/src/writing/git-workflow.md

 tags:
   - git
 permalink: "/writing/{{ title | slug }}/"
 preview: 'To begin contributing to open-source software, you might want to become familiar with Git.
-Understanding the workflow of creating your own local copy of a repository and keeping it up to date with the upstream repository is integral to start creating PRs in public projects.'
+Understanding the workflow of creating your own local copy of a repository and keeping it up to date with the upstream repository is integral to start contributing in public projects.'
 ---

 {{ preview }}